bneijt/construir/jobs/haskellplatform/README.md

 the Haskell platform installation in /opt

 Requires the `opt_ghc.tar` from the ghc job.
+It also requires debian archives in the job/debs directory to install.

+You can download these running the `debs` job on a jobrunner with networking enabled.

 And a lot of debian packages, including:
     job/debs/
     job/debs/mesa-common-dev_7.7.1-5_amd64.deb